k3po/k3po/specification/wse/SPEC.md

 response body through any buffering proxy.

-Then, the response to the second downstream request either redirects the client to an encrypted location for secure streaming, or fall back to long-polling as a last resort.
+Then, the response to the second downstream request either redirects the client to an encrypted location for secure streaming, or falls back to long-polling as a last resort.

 When long-polling, any frame sent to the client triggers a controlled reconnect in the same way as [Garbage Collection](#garbage-collection).
 In this case, the `Content-Length` downstream HTTP response header SHOULD be